 which does not match any of the given characters.

 First, if a message was returned by the mapping, then it is printed.
-Subsequently, if requested by the FailureMode parameter, then the help message HelpLines and/or the text of the query QueryLines is printed.
+Subsequently, if requested by the FailureMode parameter, the help message HelpLines and/or the text of the query QueryLines is printed.

 The query is then repeated—the input and mapping phase will be called again to try to get a valid answer.